-18. Welcomes the work of the Special Envoy of the Secretary-General on Myanmar, and encourages engagement with her, allowing the fulfilment of the mandate as set out by the Secretary-General, including by travelling to the country;
+19. Welcomes the work of the Special Envoy of the Secretary-General on Myanmar, and encourages engagement with her, allowing the fulfilment of the mandate as set out by the Secretary-General, including by travelling to the country;

-19. Encourages the international community, in the true spirit of interdependence and equal burden- and responsibility-sharing, to continue supporting Bangladesh in providing assistance to Rohingya refugees and other forcibly displaced persons until a sustainable solution to the crisis is found and until such time as they are voluntarily repatriated to Myanmar in safety and dignity, and to continue providing humanitarian assistance in Myanmar for all affected persons of all communities displaced internally in Myanmar, including in Rakhine State, with particular attention to the needs of women, children, older persons and persons with disabilities, including by adequately funding the Joint Response Plan for the Rohingya humanitarian crisis through urgent resource mobilization, diversification of the donor base and innovative financing, among other things;
+20. Encourages the international community, in the true spirit of interdependence and equal burden- and responsibility-sharing, to continue supporting Bangladesh in providing assistance to Rohingya refugees and other forcibly displaced persons until a sustainable solution to the crisis is found and until such time as they are voluntarily repatriated to Myanmar in safety and dignity, and to continue providing humanitarian assistance in Myanmar for all affected persons of all communities displaced internally in Myanmar, including in Rakhine State, with particular attention to the needs of women, children, older persons and persons with disabilities, including by adequately funding the Joint Response Plan for the Rohingya humanitarian crisis through urgent resource mobilization, diversification of the donor base and innovative financing, among other things;

+21. Encourages efforts to ensure the meaningful participation and representation of Rohingya in local administrative structures and the consultation and representation of women at all levels of decision-making, including relating to the camp-closure strategy and its implementation in a manner consistent with international human rights standards;

-20. Encourages all business enterprises, including transnational corporations and domestic enterprises operating in Myanmar or that have parts of their supply chain in Myanmar, to implement the Guiding Principles on Business and Human Rights and the recommendations made by the independent international fact-finding mission on Myanmar on the economic interests of the Myanmar military, encourages all transnational enterprises to responsibly divest from economic dealings with Myanmar military-owned businesses, and requests the home States of those enterprises to take enhanced measures so that those businesses conduct enhanced human rights due diligence to ensure that their activities do not contribute to or cause any human rights violations or abuses, in accordance with the Guiding Principles;
+22. Encourages all business enterprises, including transnational corporations and domestic enterprises operating in Myanmar or that have parts of their supply chain in Myanmar, to implement the Guiding Principles on Business and Human Rights and the recommendations made by the independent international fact-finding mission on Myanmar on the economic interests of the Myanmar military, encourages all transnational enterprises to responsibly divest from economic dealings with Myanmar military-owned businesses, and requests the home States of those enterprises to take enhanced measures so that those businesses conduct enhanced human rights due diligence to ensure that their activities do not contribute to or cause any human rights violations or abuses, in accordance with the Guiding Principles;

-21. Welcomes the holding of the High-Level Conference on the Situation of Rohingya Muslims and Other Minorities in Myanmar on 30 September 2025 in accordance with General Assembly resolution 79/182 of 17 December 2024, and calls for increased international financial support for the Rohingya temporarily sheltered in Bangladesh and a comprehensive, innovative and concrete plan for a sustainable resolution of the crisis, including efforts to create a conducive environment for the voluntary, safe, sustainable and dignified return of Rohingya Muslims to Myanmar;
+23. Welcomes the holding of the High-Level Conference on the Situation of Rohingya Muslims and Other Minorities in Myanmar on 30 September 2025 in accordance with General Assembly resolution 79/182 of 17 December 2024, and calls for increased international financial support for the Rohingya temporarily sheltered in Bangladesh and a comprehensive, innovative and concrete plan for a sustainable resolution of the crisis, including efforts to create a conducive environment for the voluntary, safe, sustainable and dignified return of Rohingya Muslims to Myanmar;